New Books to Come

 Early Days of Silverton

 My wife and I just got back from doing research on Silverton Colorado for a new book I am working on going back to 1860 and before as a none fiction book.
 Work is continuing with research.
-I have located the Great, Great, Granddaughter of Benjamin Harrison Eaton who went to Silverton in 1863
+I have located the Great, Great, Granddaughter of Benjamin Harrison Eaton who went to Silverton in 1863.
+The book is currently in editing and hopefully we will be looking for a publisher.

 Mystery on Benchmark.

-I have just finished this book and have not been able to send it to a publisher as yet.
+I have just finished this book and it is released and available.
 It is a murder Mystery that takes place in the Southwest corner of Colorado where I elk hunt.
-Hopping to find a publisher for it before long.
-I am still looking for a publisher

 Luke Taylor and Trevor Lane Series